EFF/re-adopt-a-hydrant/readme.md

 + Center the map using the geolocation of the browser.
 If it's not supported the map is centered in the old town.
 + A user can login with Facebook or Twitter to adopt one or more hydrants and claim.

-## Technologies
+## Technologies/Frameworks/Modules/Libraries
++ node.js
++ CoffeScript
 + AngularJS
++ Google Closure Library
++ Google Closure Compiler
++ Stylus
-+ node.js with CoffeScript
++ Jade
-+ Twitter Bootstrap
++ i18next
 + Google Maps api v3
-+ MongoDB using mongoose
++ MongoDB
++ Mongoose
 + Facebook OAuth login using passport.js
 + Twitter OAuth login using passport.js
 + Openify.it api
-    + ElasticSearch
-    + There is a lot more but this demo basically use the ElasticSearch capabillities nested inside the Openify.it api.
+    + ElasticSearch, we use the ElasticSearch's capabillities nested inside the Openify.it api.
++ Karma-runner
++ Mocha
++ Sinon.JS
++ Chai